CassioFig/flamengo-webpage/README.md

 - **`css/`**: Includes stylesheets for the header, footer, and main content.
 - **`assets/`**: Stores images, icons, and other media files.
 - **`js/`**: Contains JavaScript files for interactivity.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit a pull request with your improvements.

 ## License